wsheaven/Resume/index.md

 `2020-2020`
 __Insulite Manufacturing__, Shipping Associate

--	Collaberated with Foreman to ensure production is on time
+-	Collaberated with Foreman to ensure production of high quality windows was on time.
--	Performed quality ensurance's checks during and after the production cycle
+-	Performed quality ensurance's checks during and after the production cycle.
--	Managed shipping schedules to make sure that product was delivered quickly with no damage
+-	Managed shipping schedules to make sure that product was delivered quickly with no damage.

 ## Technical Skills
 - Python, C++, Kotlin, Javascript, HTML/CSS, Django, React, git, Excel, and mysql.